 Here are a couple of previous MAT questions based on the Remainder Theorem.
-Just to be clear, the MAT syllabus was changed in 2018 and the Remainder Theorem was removed, so these would not be suitable MAT questions after 2017.
+Just to be clear, the Remainder Theorem is not on the MAT syllabus any more, so these would not be suitable MAT questions after 2017.

 MAT 2013 Q1G